Ace-Extrenof/Ace-of-Spades/docs/chapters/Prologue.md

 “What do you need me to do?”
 He asked as he sipped his drink.

-“I’m holding a feast?”
+“I’m holding a feast.”
 The old man said as he looked out of the window.

 He nodded as he looked outside the window too.
 There was shouting outside, people ran here and there in a panic.